simonyiszk/schdesign-web/README.md

 # Gallery pages

-Cleaned up pages with a responsive gallery component for showcasing projects. _Credit goes to simonyiszk/schdesign-web for original code._
+Simple pages with a responsive gallery component for showcasing projects. _Credit goes to simonyiszk/schdesign-web for original build._

 ## Setup